 “OFA” means the Ontario Football Alliance (or such other name the OFA may in the future legally adopt);

 “Policies” means written statements governing the affairs of the Association, which have been approved by the Board of Directors of the Association.

+The “association” will also be known as York Region Lions Football.

+“YRFA” also refers to the “association” – York Simcoe Minor Football

 All terms defined in the Corporations Act have the same meaning in this Constitution, By-laws and all resolutions of the Association.